btt-t/Adonis-Configurator/README.md

 > **⚠️ NOT MAINTAINED**
 >
-> Unfortunately, I've been busy and as such, this project hasn't been maintained and won't be anytime soon.
+> This project is no longer maintained - maybe some day I'll work on it again.

 > GitHub version is outdated - install the plugin from [here](https://www.roblox.com/library/8359267635/Adonis-Configurator) to use the latest version.